cue-lang/cue/doc/ref/spec.md

   for binary coded decimals in the IEEE-754-2008 standard.
 - Floating point numbers may be compared with integers.
 - String and bytes values are comparable and ordered lexically byte-wise.
 - Struct are not comparable.
+TODO(FIXME): slight surprise coming from Go: is there a reason for it?
 - Lists are not comparable.
 - The regular expression syntax is the one accepted by RE2, described in https://github.com/google/re2/wiki/Syntax,